terra-money/community-pool-vesting/README.md

 - `start_time`: "1735707600" (Jan 1, 2025, 00\:00\:00 UTC in seconds)
 - `end_time`: "1861937999" (Dec 31, 2028, 23\:59\:59 UTC in seconds)

-With these parameters, we get the following distribution:
+The instantiating parameters outline the following distribution:

-- 25M LUNA immediately withdrawn to the Liquidity multisig upon proposal pass
+- 25M LUNA to be immediately withdrawn to the Liquidity multisig upon the passing of the proposal.
-- 25M LUNA fully withdrawable at Jan 1, 2025, 00\:00\:00 UTC
+- 25M LUNA to be locked until fully withdrawable on Jan 1, 2025, at 00\:00\:00 UTC
-- 100M LUNA linearly vesting from Jan 1, 2025, 00\:00\:00 UTC to Dec 31, 2028, 23\:59\:59 UTC at a rate of 68,446 +/- 1 LUNA per day
+- 100M LUNA to be linearly vesting from Jan 1, 2025, 00\:00\:00 UTC until Dec 31, 2028, 23\:59\:59 UTC at a rate of 68,446 (+/- 1) LUNA per day.

 ### Fund Withdrawal Calculation

 The fund withdrawal calculation in this contract is designed to manage the withdrawal of funds based on a vesting schedule.
 It includes three types of fund withdrawals: unlocked, cliff-vested, and vested.
 The calculation is as follows:

 **Unlocked Funds:**